Double Chocolate Espresso Muffins

 WHAT VARIATIONS AND SUBSTITUTIONS CAN I MAKE?

-Gluten-free option – these muffins have a great taste when made with oat flour instead of plain flour.
+Gluten-free option – oat flour is a great alternative to plain flour and some even say tastes better.
 Simply replace the regular flour with the same weight in oat flour.

-Flavoured chocolate – use good quality chocolate, if possible, that has natural oils added to it, such as orange, raspberry or mint.
+Flavoured chocolate – If possible, use good quality chocolate.
+One that has natural oils added to it, such as orange, raspberry or mint.
 Lindt have some great options.

 Nuts – try adding 100g / 3/4 cup of chopped hazelnuts or pecans for an awesome nutty taste.